We take a multifaceted approach to support New Yorkers in leading healthy reproductive and sexual lives.

 Title X Family Planning is the only federal funding source dedicated solely to family planning.
 We administer federal Title X funding to health centers to support them in providing high-quality and comprehensive family planning and preventive health services for low-income or uninsured community members.
 Public Health Solutions ensures that funds support a network of 10 sites that serve 30,000 New Yorkers each year.

 Family Planning Capacity Building Program offers specialized training and technical assistance to increase contraceptive care in a primary care setting.
-It has significantly increased pregnancy intention screening in Quality Improvement Collaborative sites from 3% to 80%, with the number of patients initiating or continuing with a contraception method from 2% to 68%.
+It has significantly increased pregnancy intention screening in Quality Improvement Collaborative sites by 77%, with the number of patients initiating or continuing with a contraception method increasing 66%.

 WhichMethod.org is a bilingual (English and Spanish) online application to help teens and young women engage in the birth control decision-making process.
 This digital decision-making tool helps young women choose a contraceptive method that is effective, medically appropriate, and best fits their lifestyle and goals.